 Northland Winter Snow Storm

-HAPPY HOLIDAY SEASON EVERYONE!
+HAPPY HOLIDAY SEASON, EVERYONE!

-We up here in the Northwoods of Minnesota are in the middle of our first big winter snow storm.
 Temperatures are still pretty mild but expected to get way below zero this afternoon and this evening.

-snow on the tall spruce trees
+Snow on the tall spruce trees in our driveway in Angora, Minnesota.

 We have at least 12″ of snow on the ground, if not more and many, many schools and businesses are closed around the area.
-But luckily the snow isn’t quite as deep as it was last year when I took this picture of our driveway on APRIL 15, 2012!

-Wicker Woman's Ford Escape 2011
+Wicker Woman's Ford Escape 2011, purchased in 2013.

 All Wheel Drive Ford Escape 2011

-WickerWoman Ford Focus 2001
+WickerWoman Ford Focus 2001 car with advertising on windows.

 Wickermobile–Ford Focus SE 2001